cchitsiang/awesome-stars/topics.md

 - [grafana/k6](https://github.com/grafana/k6) - A modern load testing tool, using Go and JavaScript - https://k6.io
 - [siddhi-io/siddhi-operator](https://github.com/siddhi-io/siddhi-operator) - Operator allows you to run stream processing logic directly on a Kubernetes cluster
 - [prisma/prisma-client-go](https://github.com/prisma/prisma-client-go) - Prisma Client Go is an auto-generated and fully type-safe database client
-- [elsaland/elsa](https://github.com/elsaland/elsa) - ❄️ Elsa is a minimal, fast and secure runtime for JavaScript and TypeScript written in Go
+- [elsaland/elsa](https://github.com/elsaland/elsa) - ❄️ Elsa is a minimal runtime for JavaScript and TypeScript written in Go
 - [nakabonne/ali](https://github.com/nakabonne/ali) - Generate HTTP load and plot the results in real-time
 - [evilmartians/lefthook](https://github.com/evilmartians/lefthook) - Fast and powerful Git hooks manager for any type of projects.
 - [redpanda-data/console](https://github.com/redpanda-data/console) - Redpanda Console is a developer-friendly UI for managing your Kafka/Redpanda workloads.
 Console gives you a simple, interactive approach for gaining visibility into your topics, masking data, managing